 13-15 points: 3-month suspension

 20+ points: 5-month suspension

 Is there a time deadline for the Appeal?

-Yes, from receiving the penalty notice you will have 28 days to lodge the appeal.
+Yes, from receiving the penalty notice, you will have 28 days to appeal.

 I got another suspension notice after already serving a suspension.
 What can I do?